dfrappart/aksmeetup/03_PodIdentity_Yaml/readme.md

-# Pod Identity YAML Manifest
+# Pod Identity Demo

 This folder contains the yaml file taken from Pod Identity OSS [site](https://azure.github.io/aad-pod-identity/docs/getting-started/installation/)
 It is used to install the last available version of pod identity with the appropriatemodification for the solution to work on AKS with kubenet.
-Future version may modify the osurce of the container image to centralize it on a dedicated rexel registry.
+A change has been made to the deployment methods, instead of using yaml manifest the helm chart is used throught a terraform configuration

-## Installation steps
+## Installation steps with yaml

 Refer to Pod identity documentation for additional details.
 The installation is done in 2 steps: